unosquare/embedio/README.md

                 // Once we've registered our modules and configured them, we call the RunAsync() method. server.RunAsync();

-                // Fire up the browser to show the content if we are debugging!
-#if DEBUG
                 var browser = new System.Diagnostics.Process()
                 {
                     StartInfo = new System.Diagnostics.ProcessStartInfo(url) { UseShellExecute = true }
                 };
                 browser.Start();
-#endif
                 // Wait for any key to be pressed before disposing of our web server.
                 // In a service, we'd manage the lifecycle of our web server using
                 // something like a BackgroundWorker or a ManualResetEvent.